Grotto Pizza gets rid of balloons 1

 Don’t worry, parents.
 Crayons and a kid’s menu for the drawing will stay at all locations.
 In an assertion released Monday morning pronouncing the changes, Grotto Pizza Vice President Jeff Gosnear stated the decision meditated “the position we play in decreasing useless plastic waste at our seashores, cities, and waterways.”

 Sherri L. Evans-Stanton, director of the Delaware bankruptcy of the Sierra Club, echoed the sentiment.
 “Individuals and companies need to lessen the quantity of plastic trash along our valuable coast and during the nation.
 We applaud the efforts of Grotto Pizza,” she said.
-“The Sierra Club hopes to see these efforts improved all through the state.”
+“The Sierra Club hopes to see these efforts improved throughout the state.”

 Making the Perfect Pizza.